 - Load: 60% of your 1-rep max (a load you can do 20 reps with).

-- Exercises: one big compound exercise for each muscle group.
+- Exercise selection: one big compound exercise for each muscle group.

-- Frequency: each muscle is trained every 4-5 days (low frequency).
+- Training frequency: each muscle is trained every 4-5 days (low frequency).

 - Progression: when you can complete all 10 reps for all 10 sets, increase the load by 4–5%.